prabhugayatri/MLSA-SIL-Blog-2022/Blog4.md

 *Image credits:https://s7280.pcdn.co/wp-content/uploads/2016/06/database-blue.png*

-With this quick introduction, let's move on to get a hands on experience with creating an Azure Data Explorer clusetr and queries!
+With this quick introduction, let's move on to get a hands on experience with creating an Azure Data Explorer clusetr and database!

 ## Prerequisites
 An account on [Azure](https://azure.microsoft.com/en-in/).
 You can get a free subscription with basic services available.